-FREE MONTHLY DISC PASED MACAZINE The Ladbroke Computing Software club has been improved to bring the customer the best quality service possible With other clubs the price of the membership is only recovered if the customer purchases many items but with the Ladbroke Computing Software Club we are offering a free monthly disk based magazine which will contain News, previews, reviews, hints, tips, games, utilities in fact everything you could possibly be interested in.
+The Ladbroke Computing Software club has been improved to bring the customer the best quality service possible.
+With other clubs the price of the membership is only recovered if the customer purchases many items but with the Ludbroke Computing Software Club we are offering a free monthly disk based magazine which will contain News, previews, reviews, hints, tips, games, utilities in fact everything you could possibly be interested in.
 We aim to provide a magazine which will offer all this to both 1/2 Mg ST owners and 1 Mg ST owners.

-The club, although primarily software, may offer special reduced prices on selected hardware to club members
+The club, although primarily software, may offer special reduced prices on selected hardware to club members.
 However this increase in value has meant that we must increase the membership fee to £15.
+Phone, or Write to the address below for an application form

 Ladbroke Computing International.
-33 Ormskirk Road.
-Preston, Lancs., PR1 20P.
+33 Ormskirk Road, Preston, Lancs., PR1 2QP.
 Open Monday-Saturday 10 am to 5.30 pm Dealer enquiries welcome.